 SDG&E recognizes the impact of interconnection costs on successful project development.
-Distribution level interconnection costs and/or any transmission level interconnection costs allocated to the project and to be paid by the Respondent (i.e. non-reimbursable) should be incorporated in the offer price based on the estimates provided in the most recent completed interconnection study, or equivalent estimates provided pursuant to the Fast Track process.
+Distribution level interconnection costs and/or any transmission level interconnection costs allocated to the project and to be paid by the Respondent (i.e. non-reimbursable) must be incorporated in the offer price based on the estimates provided in the interconnection agreement or most recent completed interconnection study.

 Reimbursable network upgrade costs are ultimately borne by ratepayers and therefore should not be included in a Respondent's offer price.
-As described in Section 5 below, SDG&E will add the estimated reimbursable network upgrade costs (with the exception of area deliverability network upgrades) resulting from the most recent interconnection study to the respondent's bid price when ranking bids.
+As described in Section 5 below, SDG&E will add the estimated reimbursable network upgrade costs (with the exception of area deliverability network upgrades) resulting from the interconnection agreement or most recent interconnection study to the respondent's bid price when ranking bids.

 SDG&E recognizes the importance of distinguishing between projects that provide FCDS value and those that do not.
 Respondents may provide bids for FCDS projects or Energy Only projects.
 Respondents may also choose to provide both FCDS and Energy Only pricing options for the same project.
-Note, however, SunRate projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by CAISO must submit Energy-Only bids.
+Note, however, projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by CAISO must submit Energy-Only bids.